Gorges State Park: History

-The land of Gorges State Park is a thriving second growth forest.
-It has recovered from the interference of man to provide a thriving and unique habitat.

 One of the most damaging interferences to the Gorges environment occurred in 1916 when the dam containing Lake Toxaway broke.
 Record amounts of water gushed southward down the Toxaway River, destroying the communities in its path, scouring the gorges and leaving piles of debris 15 to 20 ft high.

 Following the flood, local citizens eventually sold large land tracts in the Gorges to Singer Sewing Machine Company, which logged most of the land.
 Then, in the 1940s and 1950s, Singer sold the land to Duke Energy Corporation.
 The corporation purchased the land for its steep topography and high rainfall, which offered opportunities for development of hydropower projects.

 Conservation studies, in Jocassee Gorge, began in the late 1970s.
 In the late 1990s, Duke Energy decided that it no longer needed large portions of the Gorges for future hydropower and offered the land for sale to natural resources agencies in North and South Carolina.
-The NC Division of Parks and Recreation stepped up to create, with the support of local citizens and the North Carolina General Assembly, one of the newest state parks in 1999.
+The NC Division of Parks and Recreation stepped up to create the state park in 1999 with the support of local citizens and the North Carolina General Assembly, and land of Park now stands as a second growth forest.